faisalsadi/ComputerVision/README.md

 # ComputerVision
-Computer vision homeworks
+Computer vision Assignments

 Team:

 Faisal Saadi

-Mohamad Sghayar
+Mohammad Sghayar

 This repository contains our solutions for the assignments completed during the Computer Vision course at the University of Haifa.
 The course focused on various aspects of computer vision such as , and I successfully completed three assignments: